syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/FAQ/Why-is-it-not-possible-to-add-a-CommandBarController-to-a-form-containing-XP-Menus-and-ToolBars.md

 # Why is it not possible to add a CommandBarController to a form containing XP Menus and ToolBars?

-The CommandBars framework should be used only with the standard .NET Menus / ToolBars and not with the Essential Tools XP Menus.
-This is because the XP Menus designer infrastructure will freeze the .Net environment.
+The CommandBars Framework should be used only with the standard .NET Menus / ToolBars and not with the Essential Tools XP Menus.
+This is because the XP Menus designer infrastructure will freeze the .NET environment.

 ![](Frequently-Asked-Questions-Images/Getting-Started_img8.jpeg)